Deltares/Wflow.jl/docs/src/user_guide/step1_requirements.md

  - The `staticmaps.nc` file contains spatial information on the elevation, locations of the gauges, land-use, drainage direction, etc. This can also contain maps with parameter values.
  - The `forcing.nc` file contains the precipitation, temperature and potential evaporation time series (as a 3D array).

 There are several model configurations supported by wflow.
 These model configurations required slightly different input requirements, yet the general structure is similar for each model.
-In the following pages, some examples will be given on how to prepare a basic `wflow\_sbm` model.
+In the following pages, some examples will be given on how to prepare a basic wflow\_sbm model.
 Example data for other model configurations is provided in the section with [sample data](@ref sample_data).
 The following model configurations are supported in wflow:

  - wflow\_sbm + kinematic wave
+ - wflow\_sbm + local inertial river
+ - wflow\_sbm + local inertial river (1D) and land (2D)
  - wflow\_sbm + groundwater flow
  - wflow\_hbv + kinematic wave
  - wflow\_sediment as post processing of wflow_sbm or wflow_hbv output